Secret document for job hunting/career changes for non-major developers who spent 30 million won

 As the saying goes, 'Only those who have fallen know how to help others back up,'

-I have fallen countless times, and based on those experiences, I will lead you onto the right path.
+I have fallen countless times, and based on those experiences, I will lead you down the right path.

-In that process, I deeply realized “how important the choice of a company is,” and I was able to learn what criteria should be used when choosing a company.
+In that process, I deeply realized “how important the choice of a company is,” and I was able to learn what criteria should be used when selecting a company.

-Including this experience, I will share all the expertise I have built up over the past 5 years.
+Including this experience, I will share all the experiences I have accumulated over the past 5 years.

 After reading this book

-• You can find employment as a developer faster than doing it alone.
+• You can get a job as a developer faster than doing it alone.

 • You can learn how to grow as a 'deep developer' beyond just getting a job, and successfully change careers with a significant salary increase.